luanxiangming/UIA/README.md

 # Requirements and Preparations

-1. Ruby 2.0 or higher must be installed on OS X or Windows.
+1. Ruby 2.0 or higher must be installed on OS X or Windows.<br />
+UPDATE: MacOS built-in ruby cannot support latest calabash-ios now.
+Latest ruby version is recommended which could be managed by rbenv(https://sanwen8.cn/p/1f1O4TQ.html) which could be acquired via brew(https://brew.sh/). <br />
 2. Development Environment<br />
 iOS: XCode 6.3 or higher.
 You must also have your iOS signing certificates and distribution profiles for creating an IPA setup on your computer. <br />
 Android:  you already have your computer configured for Android application development, and that you are using Android Studio 1.2.1.1 or higher.
 You must have the ANDROID_HOME environment variable set.